nicolasflorth/dashboard-app/README.md

 # This projects has 2 sides
-- dashboard-frontend that is built with React 19, TypeScript on Vite
+- dashboard-frontend - built with React 19, TypeScript, and Vite
-- dashboard-backend that is working on Express JS and the Database is on MangoDB with Mangoose
+- dashboard-backend - powered by Express.js and connected to a MongoDB database using Mongoose

 > **Note:** For both parts you will find a README.md inside each directory with steps on how to run them.
 - <a href="https://github.com/nicolasflorth/dashboard-app/blob/main/dashboard-frontend/README.md" title="Frontend readme" target="_blank">Frontend readme</a>